Although he has been a Barcelona player for his entire career, Lionel Messi has never been shy about admitting who is first love is.

 Throughout his career, in interviews with the Argentine media, he has reiterated the fact that he would like to play for Newell’s Old Boys, the club he first joined at 6 years old, even if its just for a few months.

 It’s a love story that had no end on the horizon, until now.
 Last year, he happily posed with a Newell’s shirt bearing his name and number alongside members of the club’s board while training with the Argentina National Team in Buenos Aires.
-With the announcement that he now wants to leave Barcelona, Newell’s fans have been left wondering if that shirt has been kept clean and still fits.
+With the announcement that Messi will now leave Barcelona, Newell’s fans have been left wondering if that shirt has been kept clean and still fits.

 Other teams in Argentina have tried to claim his affection, notably River Plate, the club of his idol Pablo Aimar.
 Beyond that link, anything else is tenuous, and when questioned, Messi has been quoted as saying “The only team I can play for in Argentina is Newell’s”.